 He earned his BA in English-Creative Writing from the University of Wisconsin, but his studies began at the University of Minnesota.
 Among other topics, he studied astronomy, astrophysics, education, and psychology on his route to SF scholar, writer, and teacher.
 Early college years focused on science; this led to work as planetarian, astronomy teaching assistant, and observatory assistant-director.
 Eventually his focus shifted to writing and editing.

 After his undergrad years, McKitterick taught at a tiny school in northeastern Montana, where he began publishing professionally.
 As much as he loved the state's dark skies, endless prairie, and badlands, in 1992 he moved to Lawrence, Kansas, to learn from science-fiction Grand Master and Hall-of-Fame honoree James Gunn.
-This decision proved pivotal in his life, launching a decades-long relationship with Gunn, the University of Kansas, and the Center for the Study of Science Fiction.
+This decision proved pivotal in his life, launching a decades-long relationship with Gunn, the University of Kansas, and the J Wayne and Elsie M Gunn Center for the Study of Science Fiction.

 There being no better place to study pure science fiction literature and writing in the world - and nowhere to earn a PhD in the field (still true today!) - he pursued the best available opportunity by earning the equivalent of an MFA in creative writing with a strong emphasis in science-fiction scholarship and literature at KU, under Gunn's mentorship, who offered all his science-fiction literature, scholarship, and writing courses during this time.
 But that wasn't the end of McKitterick's education in SF.

 After earning his graduate degree in 1995, McKitterick has continued post-graduate studies ever since.
-For at least a month each year during the Gunn Center's annual summer Science Fiction Literature Institute and SF Workshop, he apprenticed under Gunn's mentorship.
-The summer program also provided the unique opportunity to study under a diverse, ever-changing series of SF scholars and authors, including Brian Aldiss, Paolo Bacigalupi, Stephen Baxter, Pat Cadigan, Bradley Denton, Cory Doctorow, Andy Duncan, Kathleen Ann Goonan, Joe Haldeman, Kij Johnson, John Kessel, Nancy Kress, Geoffrey A. Landis, Ian MacLeod, Jack McDevitt, China Miéville, James Morrow, Claire North, Frederik Pohl, Pamela Sargent, Robert J. Sawyer, Charles Sheffield, Joan Slonczewski, Vernor Vinge, Robert Charles Wilson, George Zebrowski, and many other guests of the Center.
+For at least a month each year during the Gunn's annual summer Science Fiction Literature Institute and SF Workshop, he apprenticed under Gunn's mentorship.
+The summer program also provided the unique opportunity to study under a diverse, ever-changing series of SF scholars and authors, including Brian Aldiss, Paolo Bacigalupi, Stephen Baxter, Pat Cadigan, Bradley Denton, Cory Doctorow, Andy Duncan, Kathleen Ann Goonan, Joe Haldeman, Kij Johnson, John Kessel, Nancy Kress, Geoffrey A. Landis, Ian MacLeod, Jack McDevitt, China Miéville, James Morrow, Claire North, Frederik Pohl, Pamela Sargent, Robert J. Sawyer, Charles Sheffield, Joan Slonczewski, Vernor Vinge, Robert Charles Wilson, George Zebrowski, and many other guests.

-Attending the Gunn Center's annual professional workshops and teaching institutes for decades, working with Gunn and other SF experts, engaging in regular discussions and correspondence, plus co-teaching with the best in the field, McKitterick feels more fortunate in his opportunities than he can express.
+Attending Gunn's annual professional workshops and teaching institutes for decades, working with Gunn and other SF experts, engaging in regular discussions and correspondence, plus co-teaching with the best in the field, McKitterick feels more fortunate in his opportunities than he can express.
 It has been a great honor to work with Gunn, perhaps the world's foremost expert on SF literature and writing.
-He could not have gotten a deeper or more-immersive education in SF anywhere, at any level of education, than he did at KU.
+He could not have gotten a deeper or more-immersive education in SF anywhere, at any level of education.

-After graduation, McKitterick moved to Seattle where he worked for gaming and high-tech companies - always returning each year to study with and assist Gunn during the Center's month-long summer SF program.
+After graduation, McKitterick moved to Seattle where he worked for gaming and high-tech companies - always returning each year to study with and assist Gunn with his month-long summer SF program.
 After seven years away, in 2002 he was recruited to teach writing and SF full-time at KU.
-He served as co-instructor with Gunn until 2010, when he succeeded Gunn as Center Director and took over the summer program (except for Kij Johnson's Novel Writing Workshop).
-As Gunn had before, McKitterick now invites the nation's best SF writers and scholars to the annual Conference and to co-teach the workshop as Guest Authors - and as a side-effect, continues perpetual study in the genre!
+He served as co-instructor with Gunn until 2010, when he succeeded Gunn as the center's Director and took over his summer program.
+As Gunn had before, McKitterick now invites the nation's best SF writers and scholars to an annual Conference and to co-teach the workshop as Guest Authors - and as a side-effect, continues perpetual study in the genre!